 Best Silicone: GoodCook Prep and Freeze Easy Release Silicone Cube Tray

-What We Like: Stability of plastic meets the material advantage of silicone, all or single-release capability, dishwasher-safe
+What We Love: Stability of plastic meets the material advantage of silicone, all or single-release capability, dishwasher-safe

-What We Don't Like: Ice cubes are on the large side
+What We Don't Love: Ice cubes are on the large side

 Most of the complaints among silicone sets are that releasing the cubes can get t-e-d-i-o-u-s.
 The majority of silicone ice cube trays require you to push them out individually from the bottom of the mold.
 But not this one!